Masters in Counseling Psychology: Career, Skills, Scope, Options, Outlook

 • Provide students with the opportunity to gain practical experience through fieldwork or internships.

-• Help students develop a strong foundation in research methods, so they can contribute to the field through research and evidence-based practice.
+• Help students develop a strong foundation in research methods to contribute to the field through research and evidence-based practice.

 The goals of a Counseling Psychology program may include:

-• To produce graduates who are able to demonstrate knowledge and understanding of the major theories, research, and issues in counseling psychology.
+• To produce graduates who demonstrate knowledge and understanding of the major theories, research, and issues in counseling psychology.

-• To prepare graduates to work effectively with diverse populations and to address issues related to diversity and inclusion in their practice.
+• To prepare graduates to work effectively with diverse populations and address diversity and inclusion issues in their practice.

 • To provide graduates with the skills and knowledge needed to work as competent and ethical mental health professionals.

-• To produce graduates who are able to design and conduct research studies and contribute to the field through evidence-based practice.
+• To produce graduates who can design and conduct research studies and contribute to the field through evidence-based practice.

 Eligibility